XRPL-Labs/XUMM.NET.SDK/README.md

 A [reference for payload options & custom meta](https://xumm.readme.io/reference/post-payload) can be found in the [API Docs](https://xumm.readme.io/reference/post-payload).

-Instead of providing a `TxJson` transaction, a transaction formatted as HEX blob (string) can be provided in a `TxBlob` property.
+Instead of providing a `TxJson` transaction via `XummPostJsonPayload`, a transaction formatted as HEX blob (string) can be provided in a `TxBlob` property via `XummPostBlobPayload`.

 ##### IXummPayloadClient.GetAsync